m1ckr1sk/Code-Club/python/readme.md

 # Introduction
 Area for python projects from the code club.

+## About me
+Simple project to show some simple strucutres and script execution.

+## Side scroller
+More advanced project using pygame for simple jump, collision detection, geometry and trig.

 ## RPG
 In this project, you’ll design and code your own RPG maze game.